Brain Fatigue: Symptoms, Causes, and How It Affects Mental Performance

 This close connection between mental and physical vitality highlights why learning how to strengthen your body’s resilience naturally supports overall cognitive function.
 Learn more on how to Strengthen your body’s resilience naturally.

 Emotional depletion is another hallmark of mental exhaustion.
-You may stop caring about activities that normally engage you, ignore important emails, or find life’s pleasures flat and unappealing.
+You may stop caring about activities that normally engage you, ignore important emails, or find life’s pleasures flat and become unappealing.
 These are not signs of laziness but the brain’s way of conserving energy.

 The Effects of Intellectual Fatigue on Mood and Behavior